alex-bellon/wikipedia/README.md

 - [The boy Jones](https://en.wikipedia.org/wiki/The_boy_Jones) - a British teenager who became notorious for breaking into Buckingham Palace multiple times between 1838 and 1841.
 - [Thursday October Christian I](https://en.wikipedia.org/wiki/Thursday_October_Christian_I) - the first child born on the Pitcairn Islands after the mutineers took refuge on the island.
 Born on a Thursday in October, he was given his unusual name because Fletcher Christian wanted his son to have "no name that will remind me of England."
 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice

+### Politics
+- [Anti-PowerPoint Party](https://en.wikipedia.org/wiki/Anti-PowerPoint_Party) is a Swiss political party dedicated to decreasing professional use of Microsoft PowerPoint, which the party claims "causes national-economic damage amounting to 2.1 billion CHF" and lowers the quality of a presentation in "95% of the cases"

 ### Wars
 - [Anglo-Zanzibar War](https://en.wikipedia.org/wiki/Anglo-Zanzibar_War) - a military conflict fought between the United Kingdom and the Zanzibar Sultanate on 27 August 1896.
 The conflict lasted between 38 and 45 minutes, marking it as the shortest recorded war in history.